 Definition of Aramaean in English:

-A member of an ancient Aramaic-speaking people inhabiting Aram (modern Syria) and most of Mesopotamia in the 11th-8th centuries bc.
+A member of an ancient Aramaic-speaking people inhabiting Aram (modern Syria) and part of Babylonia in the 11th-8th centuries bc.

 - The majority of those who joined the movement during the eighth and ninth centuries were Persians and Aramaeans who protested the privileged position of the Arabs within Islam and demanded equality for all Muslims.